Skip to main content

 Dictionary Encoding

-Using bitmaps for audience analysis in user profile requires building a user dictionary where each user corresponds to a unique integer dictionary value.
-Aggregating these dictionary values can improve the performance of bitmap.
+Using bitmaps for audience analysis in user profiling involves creating a user dictionary, where each user is assigned a unique integer as their dictionary value.
+Aggregating these dictionary values can improve the performance of bitmap operations.

-Taking the offline UV and PV analysis scenario as an example, assuming there's a detailed user behavior table:
+For example, in an offline UV (Unique Visitors) and PV (Page Views) analysis scenario, consider a detailed user behavior table:

 CREATE TABLE `demo`.`dwd_dup_tbl` (